 It's hard that I won.

-They were s they were swamping us with negative stuff.
+They were swamping us with negative stuff.

-All right, that was the uh president weighing in on social media and all the varying controversies now that have come up, including the latest one on Twitter, Project Veritas.
+All right, that was the president weighing in on social media and all the varying controversies now that have come up, including the latest one on Twitter, Project Veritas.

-I mean, and the Google head of responsible innovation saying Elizabeth Warren is misguided on breaking up Google.
+I mean, and the Google head of res responsible innovation saying Elizabeth Warren is misguided on breaking up Google.

 Really?